 - G Guesthouse Itaewon In Seoul: A super central Itaewon choice outfitting guests with a choice of shared dorms or private rooms with private en-suites.
 A flashy artistic style gives this place cool vibe that’s often missing in the budget market.
 (The rooftop terrace with views of N Seoul Tower helps, too.)

-✔ Top district for a stay close to great food, shopping & even a little nature
+✔ Top district for a stay in Seoul close to great food, shopping & even a little nature

 Along with Jongno-gu to the north, Jung-gu forms Seoul’s city centre.
-Jung-gu is, on the whole, the quieter of the two alternatives with pockets of tranquil residential areas set among the bustle of its crazier corners like Myeongdong and Dongdaemun.
+Jung-gu is, on the whole, the quieter of the two alternatives.
+Pockets of tranquil residential areas are set among the bustle of its crazier corners like Myeongdong and Dongdaemun.

 Recommended hotels in Jung-gu

 Like Jongno-gu, Jung-gu stretches through half of central Seoul.
-There’s a wide variety of accommodations here, everything from cheap hostels & small pensions to Seoul’s most luxurious digs.
+There’s a wide variety of accommodations with everything from cheap hostels & small pensions to Seoul’s most luxurious digs.

 - Courtyard by Marriott Seoul Namdaemun: A delightfully contemporary hotel perfectly situated to take on Jung-gu’s most popular attractions.
 Rooms are decked out with rich wood grains and feature spectacular views of the city including Namsan, N Seoul Tower and Namdaemun Gate.
 Get the best price guaranteed and collect Marriott Rewards by booking directly on Marriott.com.

-- Hotel Skypark Kingstown Dongdaemun: A modern 4-star hotel that’s surprisingly budget-friendly for its central location just steps from Dongdaemun.
+- Hotel Skypark Kingstown Dongdaemun: A modern 4-star hotel that’s surprisingly budget-friendly for its great location just steps from Dongdaemun.
 Terrace offers amazing views onto the cityscape including Namsan and N Seoul Tower.

 - The Shilla Seoul: A top contender for one of the best luxury hotels in Asia.
 Everything—from the decor and views to the spa & fitness facilities—is simply divine.
 Don’t miss out on one of the world’s finest Korean meals at the on-site La Yeon, a rare triple Michelin star restaurant.

-✔ Top-rated area for a quieter urban experience with good value accommodations
+✔ Top-rated area & place to stay in Seoul for a quieter urban experience with good value accommodations

-Outside of its expat-friendly enclave of Itaewon, Yongsan-gu isn’t necessarily one of Seoul’s most popular areas for travellers.
+Outside of its expat-friendly enclave of Itaewon, Yongsan-gu isn’t one of the most popular areas to stay in Seoul for travellers.
 The district is snuggled between glitzy Gangnam area to the south and the one-two punch of Jung-gu & Jongno-gu to the north.

 Recommended hotels in Yongsan-gu

-Like the smaller Itaewon area within it, Yongsan-gu caters more towards the budget end of accommodations in Seoul.
-There’s only a small handful of mid-range and luxury options in Yongsan-gu, which don’t necessarily offer much better value than other in a more central area.
+Like the smaller Itaewon area within it, Yongsan-gu caters to the budget end of accommodations in Seoul.
+There’s only a small handful of mid-range and luxury options in Yongsan-gu, which don’t necessarily offer better value than those in a more central area.